ChamaniS/MuCALD_SplitFed/README.md

 # MuCALD_SplitFed

-This is the official code repository of the paper **"{MuCALD-SplitFed: Causal-Latent Diffusion for Privacy-Preserving Multi-Task Split-Federated Medical Image Segmentation."**
+This is the official code repository of the paper **"MuCALD-SplitFed: Causal-Latent Diffusion for Privacy-Preserving Multi-Task Split-Federated Medical Image Segmentation."**

 ---